polyseam/platform-engineering/docs/cndi/README.md

 **Key Idea:** CNDI consolidates **Infrastructure-as-Code** and **GitOps** into one workflow.
 Instead of managing Terraform for infra and Helm charts for apps separately, you describe your desired state in one **`cndi_config.yaml`** file.
-The CNDI CLI then generates the necessary Terraform and Kubernetes manifests behind the scenes.
+The `cndi` CLI then generates the necessary Terraform and Kubernetes manifests for your target deployment environment for you, behind the scenes.

-## Key Features and Benefits
+### Key Features & Benefits

 - **🟢 Open Source & Community-Driven** – Apache-2.0 license, welcomes
   contributions, no proprietary lock-in.